Uses and gratifications theory: Artificial Intelligence (AI) and Digital Marketing/Social Media

-Artificial Intelligence has a grip on almost the entire world as we know it.
-Anytime you scroll, you are interacting with Artificial Intelligence whether you like it or not.
-With every scroll, AI is taking note of your likes and dislikes.
-How long you stay on one post, what links you click on, what like button you tap.
-AI controls the algorithm and what you see on every social media platform that you interact with.
+Artificial Intelligence has become highly prevalent globally.
+User interactions on digital platforms frequently involve artificial intelligent systems.
+These systems track user preferences and engagement metrics, such as time spent on posts, hyperlink selections, and interactive responses.
+Algorithms driven by artificial intelligence manage content distribution across major social media networks.

 Social Networks

 More and more social networks are making their way to the App Store for consumers to potentially adopt.
-With all of these choices for consumers to make regarding apps and platforms, what drives people to adopt new technologies and platforms?
+With a wide range of social networks to choose from, consumers typically adopt new technologies and platforms by considering factors such as social connections.

 In a 2025 study performed by Ahmad, H., Majid Gulzar, M., Ahmed, I., and Khalid, M., researchers discovered that there is a large rise in the role played by social connections in affecting the adoption of technology by the consumer.
 This directly correlates with the Media Multiplexity theory, which suggests that stronger social ties are positively correlated with the number of social media channels used when communicating.

 Another study, performed by Salisu, I., Sappri, M. M., Omar, M. F., Nasir, A., Ejaz, S., & Hossain, M. B. looked forward at the future of communication and platform adoption.
 They found that users will use social media platforms more frequently and make them their preferred method of communication.
 In addition, through their adoption, they will promote the use of the social media to others and ultimately get others to adopt new platforms and technologies.